sixeyed/docker4.net/lessons/section-02/02-03-packaging-netfx-apps.md

 docker image ls signup-web:*
 ```

-> The MSI image is a little bigger, but the v2 and v3 Dockerfiles produce almost identical images.
+> The MSI image is a little bigger, but the v2 and v3 Dockerfiles produce almost identical images

 ## See the cache in action